 - Open the Canary Service Panel, then click Triggers.

-- Give your trigger a Title and Description.
+- Enter a Trigger Name and Trigger Description.

 - Select the Metric you want to monitor from the drop-down menu.

 - Define the Aggregation Period, or the time interval for which Canary will review the metric and search for an event.
 The chosen trigger metric and the processors you've connected to your Pagos account determine which period options you can pick from (e.g. Day, Hour, Month, or Week).

 - Select an Evaluation Time.
 Your chosen Aggregation Period determines how this field works: